COSEnu/cosenu_docs/usage.md

 - Running the simulation.
 - Analysing the results.

-In the following we will explain the details of carrying out each of these steps.
+In the following we will explain the details of each step.

 ## Setting up the spatial grid

 Open `COSEnu/lib/configs.yaml` file.
-The domain spacific part typically look like shown below.
+The domain spacific part typically looks like what's shown below.

 ```yml
 # Spatial domain specifics.